cartrawler/cartrawler.github.io/_collections/_section_ios/standalone.md

 <h5>Initialising CTContext for Standalone with Deeplinking</h5>

-This is a variant on the standalone flow whereby the vehicle list is shown based on the pickup and dropoff parameters, rather than the regular initial search screen.
+This is a variant on the standalone flow whereby the vehicle list is shown based on the pickup and drop off parameters, rather than the regular initial search screen.
 Optionally, if a vehicle refId is provided, this will be become the pinned item in the list.
-If a user backs out of the list, it will return the user to the Cartrawler search.
+If a user backs out of the list, it will return the user to the CarTrawler search.

 - If the pickup and drop off dates are invalid, out of date, or not present the SDK will fallback to regular standalone search.
 - If the vehicle refId is invalid (or out of date), the list will be shown without the vehicle being pinned.